Grants

 The call for the 2026 ESICM Jordi Mancebo Fisher&Paykel Grant applications is set to open on 1 February.
 Projects must pertain to physiological or clinical outcomes of less invasive respiratory support in acute respiratory failure.
 The ESICM 2026 Jordi Mancebo Fisher&Paykel Healthcare SAS grant is €20,000 and is fully funded by Fisher&Paykel Healthcare.
 Proposals from Europe and beyond are welcome.

-ESICM – Fresenius Kabi Clinical Nutrition Grant
+ESICM – Fresenius Kabi Clinical Nutrition Research Grant

 The project focus is clinical nutrition.